nathangeffen/cagl/docs/userguide.md

 % C Almost Generic Library Manual
 %
-% January 2014
+% February 2014

 # Introduction

 The C Almost Generic Library (CAGL) provides *almost* generic containers and algorithms to manipulate them.

 These containers are implemented: arrays, doubly-linked lists, singly linked lists, balanced binary trees (as red-black trees) and hash tables.
 The library manages the memory of its containers.
-It can also manage the memory of the elements of the containers.
+It can also manage the memory of the elements (values or data) of the containers.
+All the containers grow automatically.

 Here is an example of how to use it to populate an array with random integers and then sum the array.